wpheka/wc-search-orders-by-product/readme.txt

 == Installation ==

+= Minimum Requirements =

+* WooCommerce 3.0 or later

-1. Upload 'wc-Search-orders-by-product' to the '/wp-content/plugins/' directory
+1. Upload 'wc-Search-orders-by-product' to the '/wp-content/plugins/' directory or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done!